The Cabo San Lucas region offers newlyweds a choice of great beaches

 Stretching for 3km along the bay, this popular swimming beach offers a variety of watersports including sailing catamarans, kayaking, jet skiing, parasailing and windsurfing.

-This long and flat golden-sand beach is renowned for whale watching and spectacular sunsets.
+(Cabo San Lucas) – This long and flat golden-sand beach is renowned for whale watching and spectacular sunsets.
 An easy walk from downtown Cabo San Lucas, the beach stretches west from the rocks at Land's End to El Pedregal on the Pacific Ocean side of Baja Sur.

 Between December and March, thousands of gray whales make their annual 9000km migration from the summer feeding grounds of Alaska to the calving grounds of the Baja peninsula and the Sea of Cortez.

 Stroll along Playa Solmar and see grey whales breaching just offshore or join a whale watching cruise and get up close.
 With high waves and strong undertows, this is not a beach for swimming or surfing.

 (Cabo San Lucas) – Framed by twin rocky headlands, Bahia Chileno offers a lovely, long, palm-fringed sugar-white beach that is rated by the locals as the best in Cabo San Lucas.

 One side of the wide beach features a sandy bottom that reaches out to the reef, making it ideal for swimming, while the other side is crowded with rock formations along the bottom, making it ideal for snorkelling and diving.
 Here you can find colourful reef fish, sea turtles, squid, moray eels, sea urchins, gorgonians (sea fans), sea sponges and starfish.

 Beach facilities include toilets, showers, a dive shop and shady palm trees.

-Framed between two rocky bluffs, this beautiful wide crescent of golden-pink sand shelves into the protected aquamarine waters of a marine sanctuary, perfect for swimming and snorkelling in the morning before the afternoon swell sets in.
+(Cabo San Lucas) – Framed between two rocky bluffs, this beautiful wide crescent of golden-pink sand shelves into the protected aquamarine waters of a marine sanctuary, perfect for swimming and snorkelling in the morning before the afternoon swell sets in.

-This gorgeous crescent of powder-white sand fronts the exclusive One and Only resort at Bahia Palmilla and the nearby Jack Nicklaus-designed golf course.
+(San José del Cabo) – This gorgeous crescent of powder-white sand fronts the exclusive One and Only resort at Bahia Palmilla and the nearby Jack Nicklaus-designed golf course.

 Paddle a kayak around the sheltered bay or relax in the shade beneath thatch-covered beach huts.
 Apart from those if the resort, there are no facilities here.

 Rent a board from the local surf shop and take on the big waves or brush up your style with a few lessons at a safe section of the beach.

 In winter, when the surf is calmer, enjoy swimming and snorkelling the reef.
 Hiking, surf fishing and horse riding are excellent year round with trails running up into the nearby canyons.

-At almost 2km long, this beach is great for walking but is unsafe for swimming.
-However, it is a popular place for beach angling, jogging, horse riding, playing beach volleyball or strolling along the Playa las Palmas, an easily accessed beach promenade with shade palapas.
+(San José del Cabo) – Although unsafe for swimming, this nearly 2km-long beach is a popular place for beach angling, walking, jogging, horse riding, playing beach volleyball or strolling along the Playa las Palmas, an easily accessed beach promenade with shade palapas.